lucasfernandoprojects/esp32-bitcoin-price-monitoring/README.md

 ## THEORY

-One of the most interesting features of the ESP32 board is its Internet connection capacity.
-Because of this, you can configure your board to make APIs calls and use the responses the way you want.
-That's exactly the principle behind this project.
+One of the standout features of the ESP32 board is its robust internet connectivity.
+This capability allows you to configure the board to make API calls and utilize the responses in various ways.
+This project leverages that very principle.

-The ESP32 will make APIs calls to get the currently Bitcoin price in US dollars, from to time to time, and show this information on an OLED screen.
+In this project, the ESP32 will periodically make API calls to retrieve the current Bitcoin price in US dollars and display this information on an OLED screen.

 <div style="display: flex; flex-wrap: wrap;">